 ProForm Hybrid Trainer

-Our expert's top elliptical under $500 is the ProForm Hybrid Trainer, combining two cardio machines in one with 16 built in workouts, 16 resistance levels, iFit technology, Google map integration and adjustability for comfort.
+The ProForm Hybrid Trainer combines two cardio machines in one with 16 built in workouts, 16 resistance levels, iFit technology, Google map integration and adjustability for comfort.

-So those are our top picks for the best ellipticals under $500.
-If you want to see a wide selection of ellipticals on sale just follow that link to Amazon, where you will find dozens of popular models from Schwinn, Exerpeutic, Stamina, Sunny Health and other brands with less expensive offerings.
+If you want to find a wide selection of ellipticals under $500 just follow that link to Amazon, where you will find dozens of popular models from these brands as well as others like Schwinn, Nautilus and other low cost companies.

 Again, don't expect too much at this price range, and definitely opt for an extended warranty as most of the elliptical trainers under $500 have less than adequate warranties.
-So make sure you protect yourself as these machines tend to break down much quicker than the more expensive ones.
+Make sure you protect yourself as these machines tend to break down much quicker than the more expensive ones.

 If you're interesting in seeing our best picks in all price ranges, our experts break down the best elliptical for home use for every budget.